Updated: Jan 5

 And there was something about her expression.
 An intensity.
 A sense of urgency.
 Not like she was late for class, but more like she was about to miss out on something extraordinary.

-Outside, he quickly picked up the trail of the blonde.
+Outside, Ned quickly picked up the trail of the blonde.
 But she was moving fast, so Ned had to break into a casual trot.
 As he got closer, he slowed, relaxed, made like an average guy taking an average stroll to class.
-He was very close now and wished he could smell her, but of course, the cold, the stuffed up nose, the bastard winter.
+He was awfully close now and wished he could smell her, but of course, the cold, the stuffed-up nose, the bastard winter.
 He imagined her scent must be an intense combination of fine perfume, body lotion, and hair care product.
 The girl was oblivious to his closeness, evidently mindful of only one thing: her destination.
 Maybe a boyfriend picking her up, taking her to lunch: a burger, some fries, and a diet Coke.
 No—something light, like a salad.
 She didn't look like a burger person.
 A vegetarian.
 Like Andrea.

 There were several police cars parked off at the side of the road, and a couple of news vans parked further down.
 Cameras, reporters, sensationalism.
 There were long strips of yellow plastic labeled "CRIME SCENE" sectioning off a large area outside the building, in front by a row of hedges.
 The crowd of students had gathered along the perimeter of the crime area, all trying to get a good look at whatever had occurred.
 The blonde stood on her toes, a graceful effort, like a ballerina on point, and tried to see over the heads of the onlookers.
 But it wasn't good enough.
-So she absorbed herself into the crowd, politely pushing her way toward a ringside seat.
+So, she absorbed herself into the crowd, politely pushing her way toward a ringside seat.
 Ned followed, with less civility, pushing, shoving, and elbowing.

 He noticed that her breath was visible, and she was panting, having worked so fervently to get to this prime vantage point.
-After a moment of close scrutiny, Ned saw more than beauty; he saw a face that expressed a great deal of enthusiasm for whatever it was she was seeing.
+After a moment of scrutiny, Ned saw more than beauty; he saw a face that expressed a great deal of enthusiasm for whatever it was she was seeing.
 An exhilaration.
 Passion, pure and simple.
 This prompted Ned to look at the crime scene for the first time.

 He was surprised by what he saw: the sidewalk was stained with spatters of dark red or maybe brown liquid, presumably blood—a trail that led from a large stain by the curb to the side of the building by the hedges.
 It was smeared in places; stepped in, slid on, or maybe crawled through.
-There was a bloody handprint or two, and scuffmarks made by slick bottomed shoes, like loafers.
+There was a bloody handprint or two, and scuffmarks made by slick-bottomed shoes, like loafers.
 Ned's mouth loosened.